learnk8s/learnk8s.io/src/custom-authentication/content.md

 In this token, `username` and `password` are the username and password of the user from the LDAP directory.

-> In a real-world scenario, should be [Base64-encoded](https://en.wikipedia.org/wiki/Base64) to correctly handle special characters.
+> In a real-world scenario, the token should be [Base64-encoded](https://en.wikipedia.org/wiki/Base64) to correctly handle special characters.
 This tutorial omits this step for simplicity.

 The Webhook Token authentication plugin then submits this token to the webhook token authentication service for verification.